Back to Blog

 • Implement robust data validation pipelines for knowledge sources.

-• Maintain detailed immutable logs of retrieval activities to identify suspicious behavior.
+• Maintain detailed, immutable logs of retrieval activities to identify suspicious behavior.

 9. Misinformation